UX Perceptive apps

 - Create a service request, select a request category, add details and comments to that request, and submit the request.

-- Room Reservation
+- Creating reservations with the Room Reservation Perceptive app

 - Make a reservation, add rooms or equipment to that reservation, add room service orders if needed, and move on to the next reservation.